softwaremill/sttp/docs/requests/basics.md

 val response: Identity[Response[Either[String, String]]] = request.send(backend)
 ```

-The default backend doesn't wrap the response into any container, but other asynchronous backends might do so.
+The default backend uses the `Identity` effect to return responses, which is equivalent to a synchronous call (no effect at all).
+Other asynchronous backends use other effect types.
 See the section on [backends](../backends/summary.md) for more details.

 ```eval_rst
 .. note::